‘General Hospital’ Spoilers: Ryan Is Found And Shiloh’s Manipulations Intensify

-A new preview filled with juicy General Hospital spoilers has just been released and it has viewers buzzing.
-Ryan’s whereabouts have remained a mystery since he went over the bridge in Niagara Falls and everybody will be anxious to find out whether he’s still alive or not.
+A new preview filled with juicy General Hospital spoilers has just been released, and it has viewers buzzing.
+Ryan’s whereabouts have remained a mystery since he went over the bridge in Niagara Falls, and everybody will be anxious to find out whether he’s still alive or not.
 In addition to news regarding Ryan, fans will see Shiloh’s charm pull Kristina deeper into his web of Dawn of Day.

-The sneak peek shared on Twitter teases some General Hospital spoilers about what is still on the way with this week’s episodes.
+The sneak peek shared on Twitter teases some spoilers about what is still on the way with this week’s episodes.
 Ava will again vocalize her determination that she wants the opportunity to confront Ryan and take him down herself for what he did to Kiki.
 She previously said this to Franco, and now it’ll be Julian who will see how intensely she feels about this.

 Ava has gotten some mysterious phone calls that she thought were from Ryan, although they supposedly have nothing to do with the missing psychopath.
-Now, General Hospital spoilers reveal that Jordan will have news to share: Ryan has been found.
+Now, General Hospital spoilers reveal that Jordan will have news to share — Ryan has been found.

 Naturally, the preview doesn’t reveal whether Ryan is still alive or not.
 Even if he supposedly is dead, chances are good that Ava and others in Port Charles will be fairly skeptical considering his history.
 As The Inquisitr has detailed, actress Maura West, who portrays Ava, has said she wants her character to have the opportunity to confront Ryan.
 Will she be given that chance?